Class struggle: Thomas Jefferson

+Jefferson advocated for a free press to mitigate this type of class divide.

 James Madison

-In his Federalist No. 10, James Madison revealed an emphatic concern with the conflict between rich and poor, commenting that "the most common and durable source of factions has been the various and unequal distribution of property.
+In Federalist No. 10, James Madison commented on the conflict between rich and poor, stating that "the most common and durable source of factions has been the various and unequal distribution of property.
 Those who hold and those who are without property have ever formed distinct interests in society.
 Those who are creditors, and those who are debtors, fall under a like discrimination."
-He welcomed class-based factions into political life as a necessary result of political liberty, stating that the most important task of government was to manage and adjust for 'the spirit of party'.
+He wrote that a vital role of government was to manage and regulate a society's class-based factions.

 Georg Wilhelm Friedrich Hegel

-In his Philosophy of Right, Hegel expressed concern that the standard of living of the poor might drop so far as to make it even easier for the rich to amass even more wealth.
-Hegel believed that, especially in a liberal country such as contemporary England, the poorest will politicise their situation, channelling their frustrations against the rich:Against nature man can claim no right, but once society is established, poverty immediately takes the form of a wrong done to one class by another.
+In his Philosophy of Right, Hegel expressed concern that the standard of living of the poor might drop so far as to make it even easier for the rich to amass more wealth.
+He believed that, especially in a liberal country such as contemporary England, the poorest will politicise their situation, channelling their frustrations against the rich:

+Against nature man can claim no right, but once society is established, poverty immediately takes the form of a wrong done to one class by another.